quacksouls/bitburner/doc/guide/program.md

 ## Factions

-The second important event is receiving an invitation from one of three early-game [factions](https://bitburner.readthedocs.io/en/latest/basicgameplay/factions.html).
+The second important event after having at least 50 Hack is receiving an invitation from one of three early-game [factions](https://bitburner.readthedocs.io/en/latest/basicgameplay/factions.html).
 These factions are CyberSec, Netburners, and Tian Di Hui.
 Depending on the levels of your combat stats and the amount of money you have, you might also